hnslmp/hnslmp/README.md

 Hello i am Hansel, an Undergraduate Student majoring in Electrical Engineering at Universitas Indonesia, batch 2018.
 Interested on learning the latest technology, especially in the fields of AI, automation, machine learning and robotics.

 - 😄 My full name : Hansel Matthew
-- 💬 Age : 21
+- 💬 Age : 22
-- 🔭 School : Universitas Indonesia (Electrical Engineering)
+- 🔭 School : Universitas Indonesia majoring in Electrical Engineering
 - 🌱 Interest : Artifical Intelligence, automation, machine learning and robotics

 ### Github Statistic